gdtk-uq/gdtk/README.md

 Beyond having a standard Linux system with recent compilers, the build of the Lua interpreter requires the development packages for libreadline and libncurses.
+The MPI version of the code requires packages mpi-default-bin and mpi-default-dev (on Debian-flavoured Linux distributions).

 Going into the `dgd/src/eilmer` directory you will find a single `makefile` that allows the build to proceed with the command `make install`.